RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 And that's a pretty hateful thing to say."
 1

-Can a resolution to differences of opinion be found through prayer?
+Can differences be resolved through prayer?

 Clergy frequently suggest that Christians resolve conflicts through prayer.